2026 Report

 Challenges and Threats: The Anti-DEI Wave

-Policy Environment Changes
+Policy Environment Changes5

-Trump Administration Impact:
+Trump Administration Impact

 • Executive order ending DEI initiatives in federal agencies